 I was in a relationship with a man for three years that ended a year ago.
 It was a healthy relationship for the first two years, but we grew apart, and stayed together six months longer than we should have.
 Instead of getting out of the relationship, he stopped including me in his life.
 I’m almost certain he started dating his current girlfriend before our relationship ended.

-I’m struggling with the fact that he was so lazy and cowardly about getting out of the relationship.
-We had several conversations that it wasn’t working, but he said he cared about me, he wanted to try, we could make it work.
-But nothing he did reflected that he meant that.
-Finally I told him it was done.
-He moved some things out, and then it took him six weeks to get the rest of his things out of our house.
+I’m struggling with the fact that he was lazy and cowardly about ending our relationship.
+We had conversations that it wasn’t working, but he said he cared about me, and wanted to make it work.
+Nothing he did reflected that.
+Finally I told him it was done, and he then took six weeks to get his things out of our house.

 He did not live up to your expectations.